|TWD ~ Baking with Julia ~ Focaccia….Lopsided, but oh so good!|

 I baked my Focaccia on a baking stone in a 450〫degree oven, for about twenty minutes.
 Since I don’t have a peel, it hit the stone a little lopsided.
 It still came out wonderful!
 My husband said it was one of the best doughs I’ve ever made.
 I guess I’ll have to revisit this one and try for those big air bubbles.

-If you would like to see Craig Kominiak baking with Julia you can find it here.
+If you would like to see Craig Kominiak baking with Julia you can see it here, or find the recipe here.

 If anyone would like the recipe for Grape Focaccia you can find it here.